servinglynk/hslynk-open-source/README.md

 - sync-general  : <br />
      Sync process to sync data from postgres CES schema to HBASE.
 - sync-years  : <br />
-		 Sync process to sync data from postgres HMIS version specific schema to HBASE.
+		 Sync process to sync data from postgres global, CES, HMIS version specific schemas to HBASE.